-Windows 8 even takes this further by allowing you to create a Microsoft.com login account that you can take between different computers.
+Windows 8 and newer versions of the Windows operating system even takes this further by allowing you to create a Microsoft.com login account that you can take between different computers.
 Here, this allows you to use the same user credentials which will lead you to your same user environment on the different computers.
 For example, you could share use of different computer types such as a 15” mainstream laptop or an all-in-one desktop that lives at home and an Ultrabook or detachable tablet that you use while travelling or maintain as an “around the house” computer for example.

 Last but not least Google implemented multiple-account operation on the ChromeOS platform which then adds most of the cheap Chromebooks to the list of devices that can support “his and hers” computing.
 This is through a blind update (version 37.0.2062.119) that should be in your Chromebook by 6 September 2014.